Skip to main navigationSkip to main content

 Will the panels be used to manage user access in the KHIE Portal?

 Yes, the patient panel will be used to manage access to patient charts in the KHIE Portal.
-With a legitimate reason such as ‘new patient’ or ‘care coordination’, you can always search for patients not included on your organization’s panel.
-When a patient is not included on your panel, the user will be required to acknowledge why the patient chart is being accessed.
+When a patient is not included on an organization's panel, the user will be required to note the reason for access.
 Upon acknowledgement, the user will be allowed to view the patient chart.
+With a legitimate reason such as 'new patient' or care coordinator', users can always search for patients not included on an organization's panel.

 Is there a limit to the number of patients that can be uploaded to the panel??